 The centre comprised of four separate houses which were each found to be homely, suitably decorated and overall in a good state of repair.
-The individual houses were found to be a suitable size and layout for the individual resident living there.
+As part of the registration renewal, the provider proposed to reconfigure the centre with the transfer of one of the houses to another designated centre and the closure of one of the bungalows which had never been occupied.
+Thereby reducing the foot print of this centre from four to two units and consequently reducing the bed numbers from 4 to 2.
+The individual houses were found to be a suitable size and layout for the individual residents living there.
 Each of the residents had personalised their own homes according to their individual tastes and preferences.